ZsgsDesign/NOJ_Evino/README.md

 # NOJ EVINO

-Extended View Interface of NOJ
+Extended View Interface for NOJ

 ## Install the dependencies